 Back to school season is right around the corner.
-For kids who experience social anxiety, the beginning of the school year can be quite difficult, especially if this is their first time at school, or they are starting at a new school.
+For kids who experience social anxiety, a new school year can be quite difficult; especially if this is their first time at school, or they are starting at a new school.
 Social anxiety typically appears around age 13, but it can appear as early as age three.

 Socially anxious children are often afraid to speak in front of anyone outside their immediate family and try to avoid extracurricular activities and social gatherings.
 They may even experience rapid heartbeat, nausea or lightheadedness in social situations.

 If your child has social anxiety and is experiencing distress about the new school year, here are some strategies you can use to help reduce and manage that anxiety.

 Children who experience social anxiety are often trapped in the mentality of “I can’t do this.”
 As a parent, you can give your child positive encouragement, and work to turn that negative attitude into a positive one.
 Teach your child that the best way to handle a situation in which they feel nervous is to say “I can do this.”